GuyFromHere/love-letters/README.md

 # Concept

 When I heard the first stories of the toll COVID-19 was taking on other countries early on my impulse was to reach out to those affected and offer some kind of support.
 I thought of this project as a way to feed a little positivity in to the world.
-When you're thinking of someone in need, send them a positive note.
-A "love letter".
+When you're thinking of someone in need, send them a positive note: a "love letter".

 # How To Use The App